 The receiver module includes two serial ports which are configured for the desired interface.

 The first host port can be configured to communicate using a UART, I2C, or SPI interface.
-See Section 8.7.1 Host Port Configuration for 1st Port for details of port configuration.
-Also, see Section 4.13 Device Wake-up for this port.
+See Section 9.7.1 Host Port Configuration for 1st Port for details of port configuration.

+Device Wake-up (1st Port)